Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

 \subsection{Improved Globalization Strategies}

-In DDP methods, the inaccurate approximation may cause the Hessian matrix to be not positive definite.
-Then the descent direction cannot be guaranteed in Newton's method.
+In iLQR-like methods, the inaccurate approximation may cause the Hessian matrix to be not positive definite.
 Therefore, globalization strategies are required to improve the numerical stability.
-In this paper, we proposed an improved globalization strategy which exploits the coupled effects of line-searching and regularization.
+In this paper, we proposed an improved globalization strategy named CRLS which exploits the coupled effects of line-searching and regularization.